xchainjs/xchainjs-lib/packages/xchain-thorchain/README.md

 ## Creating protobuffer typescript bindings

-in order for this library to de/serialize proto3 structures, you can use the following to create bindings
+In order for this library to de/serialize proto3 structures, you can use the following to create bindings

 1. `git clone https://gitlab.com/thorchain/thornode`
 2. run the following (adjust the paths acordingly) to generate a typecript file for MsgDeposit